Lumbar disc extrusion symptoms overview

 - Pain medications

-Nonsteroidal anti-inflammatory drugs, or NSAIDs, might be suggested for pain relief and inflammation reduction in irritated tissues.
-Epidural steroid injections may also be used to quell inflammation.
-Furthermore, your doctor might suggest light activity such as walking and swimming, as well as strengthening exercises to develop stronger core muscles.
+Nonsteroidal anti-inflammatory drugs, or NSAIDs, along with epidural steroid injections, may also be suggested for reducing pain and inflammation in irritated tissues.
+Furthermore, your doctor might suggest low-impact exercises, such as walking and swimming, as well as strengthening exercises to develop stronger core muscles.

 Minimally invasive treatment for a lumbar disc extrusion